-Interim groundwater monitoring will be conducted at least annually at locations where the toluene concentration exceeds 10,000 μ g/L (i.e., above the proposed RPG).
-However, because these locations are also interim EFR wells, sampling will actually be more frequent (see Section 3-6).
-If there is a significant increase in dissolved toluene concentrations at any monitoring points/wells inside the facility during interim monitoring, the need to reevaluate the vapor intrusion pathway will be reviewed with the NYSDEC Project Engineer.
+Interim groundwater monitoring will be conducted on a semi-annual basis at baseline sampling locations where the toluene concentration exceeds 1,000 μ g/L. However, because many of these locations will also be utilized as interim vactruck extraction wells, sampling at some of these wells will actually be more frequent (see Section 3-6 & Table 3-2).

+If there is a significant increase in dissolved toluene concentrations at any monitoring points/wells inside the facility during interim monitoring, the need to reevaluate the vapor intrusion pathway will be reviewed with the NYSDEC Project Engineer and the NYSDOH Project Manager.